openstack/keystone/doc/source/developing.rst

 -----

 Get your development environment set up according to :doc:`setup`.
-The instructions from here will assume that you have installed keystone into a virtualenv.
+The instructions from here will assume that you have installed Keystone into a virtualenv.
 If you chose not to, simply exclude "tools/with_venv.sh" from the example commands below.